-First and second additional provisions establish tariff period and regulatory period respectively, whilst additional provision three establishes the settlement system.
+First and second additional provisions establish tariff period and regulatory period respectively, whilst additional provision three establishes the settlement system and provision four establishes a specific tariff for public access supply points dedicated to recharging natural gas vehicles

-Transitorial provisions one and two establish the transitional scheme to adapt the billing systems and the progressive impact of the methodology.
-Transitorial provision three establishes the within-day multipliers applicable to LNG truck loading service as long as the necessary information is not available.
+The first to fifth transitional provisions establish the application of the circular, adaptation of computer systems, location of consumers in the corresponding tariff group, adaptation of contracted exit capacities of the PVB, as well as information to consumers.
+The sixth transitional provision establishes the gradual impact of the application of the methodology.
+Finally, the seventh transitory provision establishes the within-day multipliers applicable to LNG truck loading service as long as the necessary information is not available